Hiring a Surrogate: 6 Legal Issues for Singaporean Couples

 Previously, India and Thailand were also popular options.
 In recent years however, the governments in these countries have cracked down on doctors who perform surrogacy procedures.
 In July 2015, Thailand implemented a law banning foreigners from entering into commercial surrogacy arrangements and contracts with its citizens.
 India later followed suit to ban foreigners from commercial surrogacy as well.

 That being said, there has been an increasing number of couples from Singapore seeking surrogacy arrangements overseas.
-It was even reported that no less than 15 children born via surrogacy arrangements in the US were brought back to Singapore in 2017.
+It was reported that no less than 15 children born via surrogacy arrangements overseas were brought to Singapore in 2017.

 However, engaging a surrogate mother overseas comes with risks and thus may not be advisable.
 For example, even if surrogacy is legal in another country, it is unlikely that the Singapore courts will enforce agreements for the provision of surrogacy services since it is illegal here.